-Siṃhī: The Becoming
+The Becoming

 There was in a dense and vast forest a sweet and beautiful young lioness.
 She loved to hunt with her mother, Gāyatrī, the golden huntress.
 One day a great storm began, and she became separated from her pride.

 Some books are read.
 Some are told.
+Some are carried.

-Siṃhī: The Becoming is the story of a young lioness who loses her mother in a storm and finds shelter in a cave — where a wise snake, knowing she is afraid, begins to tell her a story.
+Siṃhī: The Becoming is the story of a young lioness who loses her mother in a storm and finds shelter in a cave — where a wise serpent, knowing she is afraid, begins to tell her a story.
 And in that story, there is another story.
 And in that one, another still.

 First Edition, 2026 · Published by Embody Healing Center LLC, Ashland, Oregon